ringo-framework/ringo/docs/source/start.rst

 <http://docs.pylonsproject.org/projects/pyramid/en/latest/tutorials/wiki2/authorization.html>`_
 for more information how things work in general under the hood.

-See :ref:`api-security` for documentation on helper functions used to build the ACL.
+See :mod:`ringo.lib.security` for documentation on helper functions used to build the ACL.

 Security measurements
 =====================